 Download the FYCOMPA Sample Letter of Appeal for a template to prepare an appeal to a payer for coverage of FYCOMPA.

-The Part D drug benefit provides beneficiaries with coverage for outpatient prescription drugs.
-FYCOMPA® is primarily covered under Part D. The Part D benefit is administered by private health plans: either stand-alone prescription drug plans (PDPs) or Medicare Advantage prescription drug (MA-PD) plans.
-Medicare established a standard benefit design for Part D, with an annual deductible and either a copay or co-insurance.
-Part D plan sponsors may construct their own benefits, so long as their plan provides equal or better coverage than the standard.
+The Medicare Part D drug benefit provides beneficiaries with coverage for outpatient prescription drugs.
+FYCOMPA is primarily covered under Part D. The Part D benefit is administered by private health plans: either stand-alone prescription drug plans (PDPs) or Medicare Advantage prescription drug (MA-PD) plans.
+Medicare established a standard benefit design for Part D, with an annual deductible and either a co-pay or co-insurance.
+Part D plan sponsors may construct their own benefits, as long as their plan provides equal or better coverage than the standard.
 There is a gap between the initial coverage period and the catastrophic coverage period.
-While in this gap, known as the "doughnut hole", the beneficiary is responsible for 100% of drug costs (but may receive a 50% discount on covered brand name drugs).
-Some plans provide drug coverage to beneficiaries during the coverage gap, although plans may only cover generic drugs during this period.
+In the coverage gap phase in 2021, plans pay 5%, manufacturers pay 70%, and enrollees pay 25% of drug costs.
+Some plans provide drug coverage to beneficiaries during the coverage gap, although they may only cover generic drugs during this period.

 Medicaid is a government insurance program that covers low-income parents and children, people who are elderly, and people with disabilities.
 State Medicaid programs and the federal government share the costs of covering most medical expenses for Medicaid beneficiaries.

-Coverage and reimbursement for FYCOMPA® through Medicaid will vary from state to state, as each Medicaid program establishes its own eligibility standards and determines the type, amount, duration, and scope of services.
+Coverage and reimbursement for FYCOMPA through Medicaid vary from state to state, as each state Medicaid program establishes its own eligibility standards and determines the type, amount, duration, and scope of offerings covered.

 WARNING: SERIOUS PSYCHIATRIC AND BEHAVIORAL REACTIONS